Simple controller design to achieve iso-damping robustness: Non-iterative data-driven approach based on fractional-order reference model: Introduction

 \subsection{Motivation}

-\IEEEPARstart{R}{obustness} is a fundamental requirement for control systems in practice, since the controlled plant has various uncertainties and characteristic changes.
+\IEEEPARstart{R}{obustness} is a fundamental requirement for control systems, as the controlled plant has various uncertainties and characteristic changes.
 Numerous studies have been conducted to achieve robust control \cite{Safonov2012}.
 A conventional approach to ensure robustness is 1) modeling the nominal plant and assuming the range of the uncertainty and 2) designing the controller based on the model-based control theory to work well in the pre-specified uncertainty range.
-However, this approach fails if the plant model including uncertainty is not appropriate \cite{Safonov2018}; modeling the nominal plant and the uncertainty relies on the expert’s knowledge, increasing the development cost.
-Therefore, establishing a practical, simple, and reliable framework for robust controller design is an important challenge in the control engineering community.
+However, this approach fails if the plant model including uncertainty is not appropriate \cite{Safonov2018}; modeling the nominal plant and the uncertainty relies on the expert's knowledge, increasing the development cost.
+Therefore, establishing a practical, simple, and reliable framework for robust controller design is an important challenge.

-Among the various types of uncertainties, gain variation is often found in practical control systems (e.g., load changes in robotic systems \cite{MDMOB2023}).
+Among the various uncertainties, gain variation is often found in practical control systems (e.g., load changes in robotic systems \cite{MDMOB2023}).
 Gain variation adversely affects the control performance and even causes instability.
-Thus, the robustness to plant gain variation is an indispensable requirement for practical control systems.
+Thus, the robustness to plant gain variation is an indispensable requirement in practical applications.
 Recently, the \textit{iso-damping} property \cite{CM2005} has garnered a great deal of attention.
 The iso-damping property is a special class of robustness: the invariance of the overshoot of the setpoint response under plant gain variation.
 Hence, the iso-damping property is highly desirable for practical control systems, enhancing the reliability and safety.

 \begin{remark} If the Bode phase plot of the open-loop transfer function is locally flat around the gain crossover frequency, such a special characteristic is called the \emph{flat-phase} property \cite{CM2005}.
-A feedback control system with the flat-phase property achieves the iso-damping robustness \cite{CM2005}. $\blacksquare$ \end{remark}
+A feedback control system with the flat-phase property achieves the iso-damping robustness \cite{CM2005}. \end{remark}